credes/first-time-offender/privacy-policy-en.md

 as a result of signing up to this Application or after making a purchase.

 Personal Data collected: Email address, First Name and Last Name.

-### Content performance and features testing (A/B testing)

-The services contained in this section allow the Owner to track and analyze the User response concerning web traffic or behavior regarding changes to the structure, text or any other component of this Application.

-#### Google Website Optimizer (Google)

-Google Website Optimizer is an A/B testing service provided by Google Inc.

-Google may use Personal Data to contextualize and personalize the ads of its own advertising network.

-Personal Data collected: Cookie and Usage data.

-Place of processing: USA – [Privacy Policy](http://www.google.com/intl/en/policies/privacy/)

 ### Handling payments